uniyalabhishek/rust-counter/Deploying-contracts.md

 Deploying multiple contracts
 ============================

-This file will describe the commands to run (using near-shell) to deploy your contracts.
+This file will describe the commands to run (using near-cli) to deploy your contracts.

 The `out/` directory should have two files.
 1. `rust_counter_tutorial.wasm`